spencerharris63/FlexNav/README.md

 ## Homework

-Examine the files in the `other/homework` folder. `index.html` is your starting point and `index-done.html` the goal.
-Your assignment is to edit `index.html` so it matches the goal.
+Examine the files in the `other/homework` folder in your browser. `index.html` is your starting point and `index-done.html` your goal.
+Your assignment is to edit `index.html` so it matches the goal _without peeking at or inspecting the code in the done version_.

+The designs need not match _exactly_, don't get too hung up on making the heights and widths of tabs etc. exactly the same.

+That being said:

+- the buttons / tabs should have a active state that shows after being clicked on
+- use css flexbox and [this documentation]([start here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/))
+- responsive design is a must
+- one tricky aspect of the responsive design is making the buttons drop below the logo and sign out link on small screens, research and use the `order` flex property to accomplish this
+- take some time to research Font Awesome, how it works and how it is being used
+- you shouldn't have to change the HTML but feel free to
+- brownie points for changing the visual design to make it your own

 <!-- ## Midterm